Mostofa-Abedin/ShekhMostofaAbedin_T1A3/README.md

 - **Action:** Provide Make such that not all characters are alphabet letters.
 - **Expected Result:** Returns "Make should be string" error message.
 - **Actual Result:** Incorrect result.
 Need modification to main function.
 - **Status:** Patched.
 Main function needed some changes.
-See commit:
+See commit: 69a4dd6 -m "Testing and Patching of Feature 3:Done for now"

 **Test 3: Invalid Year Type**
 - **Action:** Provide a non-integer value for Year.